Waning Gibbous on

 Moon after descending node

-3 days after descending node on 4 March 2007 at 05:31 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 18 March 2007 at 07:40 in ♓ Pisces.
+3 days after descending node on 4 March 2007 at 05:31 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 18 March 2007 at 07:40 in ♓ Pisces.

 Moon before southern standstill

-9 days since the previous standstill on 25 February 2007 at 23:35 in ♊ Gemini when the Moon has reached North declination of ∠28.600°, the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-28.608° at the point of next southern standstill on 12 March 2007 at 16:11 in ♐ Sagittarius.
+9 days since the last northern standstill on 25 February 2007 at 23:35 in ♊ Gemini when the Moon has reached North declination of ∠28.600° the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-28.608° at the point of next southern standstill on 12 March 2007 at 16:11 in ♐ Sagittarius.

 Syzygy in 11 days